 - 1. Determine if the user wants to use static filenames based on an ftp:property element in the contract.
-For more information see Using Properties to Control Coordination Behavior on page 191. - 2.
+For more information see Using Properties to Control Coordination Behavior. - 2.
 If so, it generates a static filename prefix for the requests. - 3.
 If not, it uses the user supplied filename prefix for the requests.